elolab/REACTOR/README.md

 cluster_cName = cluster_cname)
 ```
 ##### Conducting the differential expression analysis
-Now that we have done some data pre-processing we can run the differential activity analysis using the differentialActivityAnalysis-function.
+With the processed data the differential analysis can be performed using the differentialActivityAnalysis().
 REACTOR uses ROTS [2] to conduct the analysis.
-Again lets look at the parameters of the function first:
+Here, the parameters of the function:

 |Parameter |Explanation |
 |:-------- |:-------- |